eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Week 9 - Object detection.md

 ## Faster R-CNN

 1. Start with a Pre-trained CNN to get feature maps
-2. Run through Region Proposal Network to get proposals
+2. Run through Region Proposal Network to get proposals using anchor boxes
 3. Classify candidates as in **Fast R-CNN**
 ![[Pasted image 20240419123036.png|350]]